wrench-project/wrench/doc/simulation_101.md

-A storage service is a runtime system to which you can say "here is some data I want you to store", "I want to read some bytes from that data I stored before", "Do you have this data?", etc.  Here again, a storage service in the real world consists of several processes (e.g., to handle bounded numbers of concurrent reads/writes from different clients) and can use non-trivial algorithms (e.g., for overlapping network communication and disk accesses).
-Here again, WRENCH comes with an already-implemented storage service called `wrench::SimpleStorageService` that does all this for you and computes with a straightforward, high-level API.
+A storage service is a runtime system to which you can say "here is some data I want you to store", "I want to read some bytes from that data I stored before", "Do you have this data?", etc.  A storage service in the real world consists of several processes (e.g., to handle bounded numbers of concurrent reads/writes from different clients) and can use non-trivial algorithms (e.g., for overlapping network communication and disk accesses).
+Here again, WRENCH comes with an already-implemented storage service called `wrench::SimpleStorageService` that does all this for you and comes with a straightforward, high-level API.

 Each service in WRENCH comes with configurable *properties*, that are well-documented and can be used to specify particular features and/or behaviors.
 Each service also comes with *configurable message payloads*, which specify the size in bytes of the control messages that underlying processes exchange with each other to implement the service's functionality.
-In the real-world, the processes the comprise a service exchange various messages, and in WRENCH you get to specify the size of all these messages (the larger the sizes, the longer the simulated communication times).
-See [Service Customization](@ref wrench-101-customizing-services) on the [WRENCH 101 page](@ref wrench-101).
+In the real-world, the processes that comprise a service exchange various messages, and in WRENCH you get to specify the size of all these messages (the larger the sizes the longer the simulated communication times).
+See more about [Service Customization](@ref wrench-101-customizing-services) on the [WRENCH 101 page](@ref wrench-101).

 # Simulated Controller          {#simulated-controller}